What is a first look?

 4. You can't tell a full story as well with only a half-day.

 Being a creative, modern, candid style photographer means that I like to capture the story of your Wedding Day as it unfolds as well as arrange situations that allow for photographs you will cherish for years.
 This is the story of your love, spending this day together as the day you'll become Husband & Wife...
 Do you want to spend the majority of the day together, or apart?

 5. the cocktail hour and/or reception is meant for mingling, not scrambling.

 A First Look also means a full afternoon of hanging with your bridal party, grabbing lunch and a drink, finding the best spots at your venue or going off-location if desired.
-Trying to do all of that during the cocktail hour simply isn't going to happen.
-With time constraints, It's easy to get in a nervous mood of hurrying to the next pose or spot, and forget to ENJOY the day!
+Trying to do that during the cocktail hour isn't likely to happen.
+With time constraints, It's easy to get in a nervous mood of hurrying, and forget to ENJOY the day!
 This should be one of the happiest days in your lives!
 As your photographer, no matter what you decide, I always pour my heart into every couple and every wedding.
 I'll keep the mood light, and not worry you on time!
 Ask any of my previous brides, if we were running even terribly late - my presence is calming, and I always reassure that we're ok, and I figure out a way to still get all the images you want!

 6. better lighting.